HERMES-SOC/hermes_core/docs/user-guide/reading_writing_data.rst

 Using Defined Elements to create a ``HermesData`` Data Container
 ----------------------------------------------------------------

+Putting it all together here is instantiation of a :py:class:`~hermes_core.timedata.HermesData`
+object:

+    >>> from hermes_core.timedata import HermesData
+    >>> hermes_data = HermesData(
+    ...     timeseries=ts,
+    ...     support=support_data,
+    ...     spectra=spectra,
+    ...     meta=input_attrs
+    ... )

 For a complete example with instantiation of all objects in one code example:

-.. expanding-code-block:: python
-  :summary: Click to see full instantiation of all objects in one code example.

     >>> import numpy as np
     >>> import astropy.units as u